tlids/Data-Science-Project-Predicting-Revenue-for-Animation-Films/README.md

 # Data-Science-Project-Predicting-Revenue-for-Animation-Films
 This is my second Metis project.
-I build a predictive model to forecast revenues of animation films using linear regression with regularization.
+I built a predictive model with linear regression, regularization, and cross-validation to forecast the gross revenue of animation films based on raw data scraped from IMDB.com using Beautiful Soup.